-If you are preparing to sell your business, one of the most important decisions you’ll make is whom to work with as your M&A advisor and how to align your interests.
-This is a crucial step to consider, irrespective of whether you plan to work with a boutique M&A firm or a bulge bracket investment bank’s M&A division.
+If you’re preparing to sell your business, one of the most important decisions you’ll make is choosing your M&A advisor and ensuring your interests align with theirs.
+This must be carefully considered, whether you intend to work with a boutique M&A firm or a bulge bracket investment bank’s M&A division.

-In this article, we’ll discuss the different types of fees M&A advisors and investment bankers typically charge, other fees and costs that can arise during an M&A transaction, and how to ensure you get the best outcome for your business.
+In this article, we discuss the different types of fees typically charged by M&A advisors and investment banks, other fees and costs that can arise during an M&A transaction, and how to ensure you get the best outcome when selling your business.

-Before taking a deep dive into the specifics of the different M&A advisory and investment banking fees that are typically charged to clients, it’s worth understanding what services they provide in a sell-side advisory capacity.
+Before diving into the typical fees charged by M&A advisors and investment banks, it’s worth understanding what services they provide in a sell-side advisory capacity.

-2. An M&A advisor or investment banker can act as a matchmaker between the buyer and seller thanks to their extensive network.
-The advisor will have a good understanding of the buyer`s needs to get them to pay top dollar for the company.
+2. Matchmaking: An M&A advisor or investment banker will typically utilize their extensive network to match suitable buyers and sellers.
+Advisors have a good understanding of the buyer’s needs and know how to pitch your business to get them to pay top dollar.

-3. Once the buyer has been selected, they assist with the due diligence to ensure that the right data is being collected, analyzed, and presented in the appropriate format.
+3. Due diligence: Once a buyer has been selected, advisors assist with the due diligence to ensure the right data is collected, analyzed, and presented in the appropriate format.

-5. Lastly, they help get the deal done by helping to draft the sell and purchase agreement and managing the signing and closing.
+5. Closing: Finally, advisors will help draft the sell and purchase agreement and manage the signing and closing of a deal.

 Retainer fee and success fee comparison